Todd: Alexandra, you worked at an airport before. You said you worked in Aviation.

 We did marketing and leasing.

-"Marketing" is all the activity that goes into selling a product.
-This includes everything from advertising and shipping a product.
+"Marketing" is all the activity that goes into selling a product, such as advertising.
+Leasing is a time agreement to pay to use something.
 Notice the following:

 - I am involved in marketing, specifically advertising.